downad/builder/README.md

 * 0.4 	some first tests, creating a first list of allowed items as allowed_items_for_builder.txt

-# textures
+# Textures
-the armor from 3d armor
+* the armor from 3d armor
-the tools from default tools
+* the tools from default tools

 # License
 Copyright (C) 2018 Ralf Weinert - email. ralf.weinert@gmx.de

 Code: Licensed under the GNU LGPL version 2.1 or later.
 See LICENSE.txt and http://www.gnu.org/licenses/lgpl-2.1.txt